-Dating back to 1692, Babylonstoren is an historic Cape Dutch farm that boasts one of the best preserved werfs (farm yards) in the Cape.
-Beloved for its magnificent gardens that are laid out over eight acres, the gardens are divided into 15 sections that comprise fruit, berries, bees for pollinating, indigenous plants, fragrant lawns, a prickly pear maze, a Clivia tunnel and a plethora of trees with historical and botanical import.
-Every aspect of Babylonstoren including the contemporary Farm Hotel & Spa, the Farm Shop and Bakery – are led by the everchanging tapestry and botanical diversity of the gardens.
+Dating back to 1692, Babylonstoren is a historic Cape Dutch farm that boasts one of the best preserved farmyards in the Cape.
+Beloved for its magnificent garden that is laid out over 3,5 hectares (8 acres), the garden is divided into 15 sections that comprise fruit, vegetables, berries, bees for pollinating, indigenous plants, fragrant lawns, a prickly pear maze, ducks and chickens, and more.
+A secluded path runs along the stream where thousands of clivias flower in spring.
+The garden also boasts a plethora of trees of historical and botanical import.
+Every aspect of Babylonstoren – including the contemporary Farm Hotel & Spa, the Farm Shop and Bakery – are led by the ever-changing tapestry and botanical diversity of the garden.

 The latest from our blog

 Pruning a Lemon Tree...
 July 15th, 2016

 In winter, citrus colours our garden with vibrant pops of yellow and orange.
 Recipes including these deliciously sour fruits spring to mind and fills our kitchen with their heavenly aromas....
 Read more